samiyah8989/lesson-level-1-3/PROJECTGUIDE.md

 #### II.
 Adding basic text content
-  1. [ ] add (1) h1 tag (the h1 tag is the main title for the page)
+  1. [x] add (1) h1 tag (the h1 tag is the main title for the page)
-  - Please describe what you are adding to your h1 tag:
+  - Please describe what you are adding to your h1 tag: All about prestos & jordans
-  2. [ ] add at least (2) h2 tags (each h2 tag is a section of the site)
+  2. [x] add at least (2) h2 tags (each h2 tag is a section of the site)
-  - Please describe what you are adding to your first h2 tag:
+  - Please describe what you are adding to your first h2 tag: all about prestos
-  - Please describe what you are adding to your second h2 tag:
+  - Please describe what you are adding to your second h2 tag: all about jordans
-  3. [ ] add at least (4) p tags (there should be at least 2 p tags under each h2 tag)
+  3. [x] add at least (4) p tags (there should be at least 2 p tags under each h2 tag)
-  - Please describe what you are adding to your first p tag:
+  - Please describe what you are adding to your first p tag: Prestos are a shoe brand that is combinded by nike and fila
-  - Please describe what you are adding to your second p tag:
+  - Please describe what you are adding to your second p tag: prestos come in diffrent colors and sizes
-  - Please describe what you are adding to your third p tag:
+  - Please describe what you are adding to your third p tag: jordans are the third most popular shoe brand in america
-  - Please describe what you are adding to your fourth p tag:
+  - Please describe what you are adding to your fourth p tag: jordans came from the basketball player micheal jordan
   4. [ ] indentation

   ##### Rating: